Inside: 6 God-inspired rules to live by while learning how to be a better parent

 When I’m feeling frustrated, I say OUT LOUD, “God I trade this anger for your perfect peace and joy.”

 5) Be someone you’d want your kids to become

 Of course, that can be easier said than done.
 Being the example they need probably means submitting to some work.
 Actually a lot of work.
-(And also accepting lots of God’s grace and mercy along the way!)
+(And also accepting God’s mercy and empowering grace along the way!)

 I say submitting because God will be the one doing all the heavy lifting.
 But you’ll be allowing the fields of your heart to be plowed.